FletchMcKee/liquid/README.md

 The refraction controls how much the background distorts through the liquid lens.
 Setting this to 0f removes the liquid effect altogether, nullifying any `LiquidScope.curve` value.

-This property is no-op on Android 12 and lower.'
+This property is no-op on Android 12 and lower.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/c173a6ae-e97a-411e-ab11-426a8f9b4446" width="400" />